cnm212/Example4reproducibility/README.md

 # Example4reproducibility
-My Cambridge reproducibility workshop (20 June 2022) repo
+My Cambridge reproducibility workshop (20th June 2022) repo

+## Some updates to the README.